 There is an overwhelming amount of dog training equipment to choose from.
 And the tools you use to train your dog will influence the approach you take to your pup’s education.
 A shock or pinch collar, for example, will make training very scary and painful for your dog.

 That’s why it is important to choose the right equipment.
-Gentle training tools support a gentle training approach–which is what we strive for with 1 Minute Dog Training!
-Instead of using a prong, shock, or choke collar, there are many safe and ethical alternatives I recommend.
+Gentle training tools support a gentle training approach–which is the foundation of 1 Minute Dog Training!
+Instead of using a prong, shock, or choke collar, there are many safe and effective alternatives I recommend.

 Flat Collar

-I recommend this instead of a dog tag, because you know the ID tag cannot break off.
-In the event that you got separated from your dog, someone could easily contact you.
+I recommend embroidering your dog’s collar instead of using a dog tag.
+Why?
+Because you know the ID tag cannot break off.
+If you get separated from your dog, someone could easily contact you.

 Many people keep their dog’s flat collar on at all times.
-You only want to attach a leash to your dog’s flat collar for short trips, such as a potty break in your yard.
-For lengthier leash outings, opt for a harness instead.
+You only want to attach a leash to your dog’s flat collar for short trips, like a potty break in your yard.
+For lengthier leash outings, reach for a harness instead.

 Harness